mbhall88/rasusa/README.md

           If --bases is not provided, this option and --coverage are required

   -c, --coverage <FLOAT>
-          The desired coverage to sub-sample the reads to
+          The desired depth of coverage to subsample the reads to

           If --bases is not provided, this option and --genome-size are required